This is a sewing pattern and tutorial for a Western hat.

 * Trim the seam allowance if necessary.
 Do the same for both outer and lining.

-(4) Sew the brim pieces into a loop, press the seam open, and topstitch.
+(4) Sew the "Brim" pieces into a loop.
+Press the seam open and topstitch along the seam.

 * Trim the seam allowance if necessary.
 Do the same for both outer and lining.

-(5) Sew the two brims together along the dotted stitching line.
+(5) Sew the two "Brim" pieces together along the dotted stitching line.

-(6) Insert wire into the bias position of the brim and cover it with bias tape.
+(6) Insert wire along the bias position of the "Brim" and cover it with bias tape.

-* It is better to tack the wire to the seam allowance to keep it fixed.
+* It is better to tack the wire onto the seam allowance to keep it fixed in place.

 (8) Attach eyelets at the marked positions.

-(9) Thread the cord through and attach the loop end to complete.
+(9) Thread the cord through the eyelets and attach the loop end to complete.

 Free Paper Patterns are possible because of your support.